 The PC also asked HCC for the speed limit for the section of road from Stanmore Lane to the Sainsburys roundabout to be reduced from 40 mph to 30 mph.
 HCC informed the PC that the Police would not support proposed lower speed limits that they think will not be complied with by drivers.
 The main criteria the Police use is that the existing mean speeds must be close to the proposed lower limit (the mean speeds between the Sainsbury’s and Pitt roundabouts were recorded as between 34 and 36 mph, which was not considered to be close enough to 30 mph).

-A PC requested a second speed check and the results were similar and consequently the request for a reduction to 30 mph was refused.
+The PC requested a second speed check and the results were similar and consequently the request for a reduction to 30 mph was refused.

 The PC also arranged for the overgrown foliage on the bend in Badger Farm Road between the Oliver’s Battery Road South and Ridgeway junctions be cut back to improve the sightline east from Oliver’s Battery Road South.
 This will be an ongoing maintenance issue.